SyberKraken/Topology-editor/README.md

 Operations supported by the editor are listed below:

-- **Drawing**: Click to place a point on the map, then click somewhere else to create a line between the two points.
+- **Draw**: Click to place a point on the map, then click somewhere else to create a line between the two points.
 Continue placing points until you reach the starting point.
 Doubleclick to auto-finish the polygon.
 This creates a line between where you clicked and where the first point was placed.

-- **Modifying**: Click and drag a line or point that has already been placed.
+- **Modify**: Click and drag a line or point that has already been placed.

 - **Merge**: Click on the polygon you want to merge, then click the polygon you want to merge it with.
 Merging two regular polygons that are not connected will turn them into a multipolygon.
+Though if the two polygons are connected when merged, they will form a single regular polygon.

 - **Delete**: Double click a polygon to delete it.